Pujarin

 Pujarin is a 1936 Hindi social film.
 It was directed by Prafulla Roy for International Film Craft.
 The film was based on a story by writer Sarat Chandra Chattopadhyay from his story "Dena Paona".
 The film was the remake of the Bengali film Dena Paona directed by Premankur Atorthy.
 The music direction was by Timir Baran with lyrics by Pandit Bhushan and Kidar Sharma.The film starred K. L. Saigal, Chandrabati Devi, K. C. Dey, Pahari Sanyal and Rajkumari.
 The story is about a reckless immoral youth who marries for money then deserts his wife due to circumstances, only to return as an aristocrat and reform through the love of his wife.

 Plot

-Jibanananda (K. L. Saigal) a selfish young criminally-minded man marries the rich Alaknanda (Chandra) for her money.
+Jibananda (K. L. Saigal) a selfish young criminally-minded man marries the rich Alaknanda (Chandra) for her money.
 With her help he changes and starts loving her.
 But his criminal activities catch up with him and he has to escape from the police leaving his wife behind.
 Several years pass and he returns as a rich aristocrat.
-The Pujarin (priestess) of the local temple who unknown to Jibananda is his wife, and he get into a conflict with each other as she does not approve of his high-handed ways with the local people.
-He realises who the priestess is and reforms his ways, finally uniting with his wife.
+The Pujarin (priestess) of the local temple, who unbeknownst to Jibananda, is his wife, gets into a conflict with him as she does not approve of his high-handed ways with the local people.
+He realises who the priestess is and reforms his ways, finally reuniting with his wife.